Michael Furness QC

 - Advising a religious charity on how to respond to a Charity Commission contention that its objects are not charitable and not for the public benefit, and

-- Advising the trustees of a charity which had past involvement in a large scale tax avoidance scheme
+- Advising the trustees of a charity (the Cup Trust) which had past involvement in a large-scale tax avoidance scheme.

 - Advising a charity which had concerns about the way it had administered its gift aid donations